island-is/island.is/apps/judicial-system/README.md

 Similarly, you can enable electronic signatures of judge rulings by providing a Dokobit access token: `DOKOBIT_ACCESS_TOKEN=<Dokobit access token>`

-In local development you can preview emails with ethereal nodemailer previews by following the urls in the logs.
-Alternatively, you can enable email sending via AWS SES turn off email test account and provide an email region:
+To enable email sending via AWS SES turn off email test account and provide an email region:

 ```bash
 EMAIL_USE_TEST_ACCOUNT=false EMAIL_REGION=eu-west-1 yarn start judicial-system-backend
 ```

 You need to be authenticated against AWS for this to work.
+Alternatively, you can view ethereal nodemailer messages by following the urls shown in the logs.

 To enable prison and prison administration email notifications provide email addresses: `PRISON_EMAIL=<prison email> PRISON_ADMIN_EMAIL=<prison administration email>`